setoros-group/documentation/docs/liquidity-provision.md

 The $SNEKPOOL LP token acts a central treasury for all open *Betting Markets*, denominated in a single underlying currency.
 For example, the **SNEKPOOL-USDC** token allows LPs to deposit USDC in order to mint a proportional amount of new **SNEKPOOL-USDC** tokens.
 All USDC-denominated *Betting Markets* use the funds locked inside the **SNEKPOOL-USDC** contract to pay out its winners.
 Conversely, all profits from losing bettors flow back into the **SNEKPOOL-USDC** contract.
 Here is an example to make this more concrete:

 > Suppose the **SNEKPOOL-USDC** Token currently has 1,000,000 USDC locked inside.
-Suppose also there is currently one open Betting Market: Los Angeles Lakers vs. Boston Celtics.
-From the current user action so far, there is:
+Suppose also there is currently one open Betting Market, Los Angeles Lakers vs. Boston Celtics Moneyline, with the following action:
 >
 > * Total 100,000 USDC placed on Los Angeles Lakers at +100 (American odds).
 > * Total 125,000 USDC placed on Boston Celtics at -150 (American odds).